Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 diamond.

 UP acquired MP in 1982, several years before it purchased the Katy and merged it into MP's operations in 1989.
-The former Katy main line through Waco between Ft.
-Worth and Smithville remains an active route for UP.
+The former Katy main line through Waco between Fort Worth and Smithville remains an active route for UP.
 The fate of Tower 21 has not been determined, but it was likely removed from service c.1965 when the SP tracks to the tower were abandoned.
 A Katy employee timetable from September, 1965 shows an automatic interlocker controlling the crossings managed by Tower 21, and the tower building does not appear on 1970 aerial imagery.

 Below: In 1988, the Cotton Belt tracks were abandoned